 When you return to Safari, you should find the top bar asking if you want to open the link in-app.
 You won’t be directed to the browser when you click on a YouTube link in a different app.

 4. Save video in the playlist

 This option is more of a workaround that helps while you figure out other solutions.
-So, when the YouTube link opens in your browser, click “Save” and then add the video to your playlist.
+So, when the YouTube link opens in your browser, click “Save” and add the video to your playlist.
 Now, open your browser, go to your playlist and click on the video to view it.

-At the moment, these are all the fixes for YouTube links not opening in-app on iOS.
+These are all the fixes for YouTube links not opening in-app on iOS.
 Hopefully, one of them solves your predicament.

 We’ll update the list with every new solution, so check back.
 Also, you can comment on other fixes that you discovered and are not on the list.

 Alex is an IT technician who shares his experiences with Apple devices occasionally.
 He has a collection of Apple devices (from iPhone 4) and has recently started trying out Android.